-- Credit risk to the underlying risk retention positions taken when issuing a Collateralised Loan Obligation ('CLO'), via its Credit Investments Group ('CIG') business. - Credit risk concentration taken when CSAML places its cash balances with CS group entities.
+- Credit risk to the underlying risk retention positions taken when issuing a Collateralised Loan Obligation ('CLO'), via its Credit Investments Group ('CIG') business. - Credit risk concentration taken when CSAML places its cash balances with financial institutions, including CS group entities.

-Both instances of concentration risk is within CSAML's Risk Appetite, and processes in place to mitigate some of this risk.
+Both instances of concentration risk are within CSAML's Risk Appetite, and processes are in place to mitigate some of this risk.